-“I find that most people take their unique strengths for granted,” says Maggie Mistal, career and executive coach.
+“I find that most people take their unique strengths for granted,” Mistal says.
 “They think that because it comes so easily for them, it must come easily for everyone.
 Not true.”
 Mistal gives clients an exercise to complete where they describe in detail what they do well and share examples.
 “Detailing your strengths with this kind of soul search activity helps you position yourself well on any ‘mission’ and put yourself in the right roles that match your strengths,” she says.

 In our own lives, we may have to rely on others to help us out, or provide support so someone else can save the day.

 On the flip side, to best utilize someone else’s skills you have to know where their talents lie.
 “In other words, you've got to get to know your team,” Mistal says.
 “To do this, it helps to observe them in action.
 People tend to gravitate toward roles where they succeed.
 You might even give your team a fun project to work on where they have to work together so you can see where people shine.”
 You can also ask team members to weigh in on what each person’s best skills, abilities and talents are, or ask each individual directly what they feel their top strengths are and how they’d like to use them to accomplish a group task, she says.